Sabrinas Organizing

 The pantry is cleaned up and cleared out.

-You may not have access to your pantry (Affiliate Link), so clearing this place out as well will make your life a lot easier.
-It is a great opportunity to dig out the back of your pantry (Affiliate Link) and eat anything that is about to expire.
-If items have boxes (Affiliate Link) with labels (Affiliate Link), stand them up so you can see the labels (Affiliate Link) just by looking in the bag.
+You may not have access to your pantry (affiliate), so clearing this place out as well will make your life a lot easier.
+It is a great opportunity to dig out the back of your pantry (affiliate) and eat anything that is about to expire.
+If items have boxes (affiliate) with labels (affiliate), stand them up so you can see the labels (affiliate) just by looking in the bag.

 Get a Hotel Room